KricejJanezMartin/rh_starter/README.md

 5. Expose the Service with command:

     ```bash
-    kubectl apply -f webapp/service.yaml
+    kubectl apply -f webapp/service.yml
     ```

+6. Expose the port so you can access service locally `http://localhost:8080`:

+    ```bash
+    kubectl port-forward service/troia-front-webapp-service 8080:80
+    ```

-With these steps, you should have a running MySQL database, a Job that fetches weather data and stores it in the database, and a Service that presents the weather data.
+With these steps, you should have a running MySQL database, a Job that fetches the weather data and a simple webservice to display the fetched data from MySQL DB.